puzzle/ansible-training/content/en/docs/04/05/_index.en.md

 In the playbook `async.yml` do the following:

-* Put the task above in the background and change the values of the sleepduration, polling intervall ans async time to reasonable values.
+* Put the task above in the background and change the values of the sleepduration, polling interval and async time to reasonable values.
 * Check back with an `async_status` task if the sleep-task has finished.
 * Run the playbook.